dkmaker/Satisfactory-Sync-OneDrive/README.md

 - **Bidirectional sync** between local Satisfactory folder and OneDrive
 - **Version history** with up to 10 versions per file stored in backups
 - **Conflict resolution** by keeping the newest file based on timestamps
-- **Multi-device support** with per-device tracking and global file state
+- **Multi-device support** with file-centric tracking and global file state
+- **Enhanced deletion handling** with immediate OneDrive cleanup and cross-device propagation
-- **Smart backup** for both deletions and overwrites in OneDrive
+- **Smart backup** for all conflicts, overwrites, and deletions with comprehensive coverage
+- **Companion file coordination** - .sbp and .sbpcfg files handled together
 - **Automatic OneDrive pinning** to ensure files are always available offline

 ## Features